 Here’s the crucial part.
 All writers, including students, must be given an audience for their writing.
 Whether students share in small groups, with a partner, or on a prominent bulletin board, they must participate actively through the publishing stage.

-Step 8: Invite each student to write an expository essay on a famous woman in history.
+Invite each student to write an expository essay on a famous woman in history.
 I would suggest that this be done independently in order for the students to demonstrate the transfer of learning.
-Students may use the Women Who Changed History Activity as a starting point for research.
+Students may use the Women Who Changed History activity or the Honor Roll of Notable Women Online activity as starting points for research.